ejbelt/scardot/CONTRIBUTING.md

   for bug reporting.
 - [Feature proposals](https://github.com/godotengine/godot-proposals/issues):
   To propose a new feature, we have a dedicated issue tracker for that.
-Don't hesitate to start by talking about your idea on the Godot Contributors Chat to make sure that it makes sense in Godot's context.
+Don't hesitate to start by talking about your idea on the scardot Contributors Chat to make sure that it makes sense in scardot's context.

 Thanks for your interest in contributing!

-—The Godot development team
+—The scardot development team